Saix17/polito-2023-ca-tamagotchi/README.md

 Our pet is Kurama ( Of course everyone knows Kurama..
 Right?! :D )

+# Project Structure

-The main function is contained in sample.c.
-It performs some initializations  functions and then it waits for commands.
+The main function is contained in the sample.c file.
+It performs some initialization functions and waits for new commands.

 the init_screen(void) function inserts the some visuals components into the screen:
 - Age